 Digital foil printing is a lot easier to make as it is printed directly from a computer file.
 The print achieved is smooth, rather than embossed; as you'd get with traditional foiling block method.
 It is, therefore, a lot easier to produce and makes a more cost-effective choice for the customer, without really any significant drawbacks.

 You're also never tied down to choosing a pre-made pattern because with our digital foil printing method no stamps are required.
 Suddenly, printing individual names on your foiled invites or different designs for your foil menus is very simple.
 With foil stamping, you could achieve this, but if each print were different, you’d need tons of different stamps making up which would cost a fortune.

 Finally, with our digital foil printing, there is no waiting period to set up the printer as the details are all stored digitally.
 We can simply get your approval of the files and print them in a matter of days, whereas with foil stamping you could be waiting weeks to even get your foil stamp created.

 How Does Your Foil Printing Method Work?

 With our digital foiling method, we place your desired foil colour, which comes in rolls, on our high-pressure foil printer.
 When the foil is rapidly heated and pressed onto the paper, the foil detaches and adheres to anywhere printed in ink.
 You might be thinking, well how come the foil doesn't stick to everything on my design?
-We'll to achieve the look of only having foil where you want it, we have to print it in two stages.
-First, we print everything you don't want to be a metallic foil.
-We then seal off that layer of print with a matt soft-touch laminate.
-Finally, we overprint in black only the parts of the design you want in foil.
-This is where we then feed it through our machine to make the foil stick.
+We'll to achieve the look of only having foil where you want it, we have to print it in different stages.
+We explain in detail this process in our blog post about how does foil printing work?
+We suggest giving it a read to understand the process a little more.

 Which Foil Print Method Is Best?